-Homemade Cinnamon Rolls — Three Recipes Reviewed
+Homemade Cinnamon Rolls Recipe Reviews

-A drawback to this recipe (other than having to boil a potato) is that the filling is kind of boring and there’s not quite enough of it.
+A drawback to the potato cinnamon rolls recipe (other than having to boil a potato) is that the filling is boring and there’s not quite enough.
 Like most homemade cinnamon rolls, the rolls get kind of stiff after being covered and left overnight, but it seems rolls made with potatoes get even stiffer.
-Overall, they very good warm, but kind of “meh” at room temperature.
+Overall, they are very good warm, but kind of “meh” at room temperature.
 They lacked structure and weren’t quite as stately.
 Interestingly, the simple vanilla icing that went with this recipe was the best.
 The cream cheese didn’t get in the way of the good vanilla flavor.

 Next I tried “Sin” Amon Rolls from Food.com, which I chose based on the silly name and the number of good reviews.
 It was amusing to see reviews from people who totally ignored Karen’s note regarding margarine.
 Karen says that only margarine should be used, but a lot of people, including me, used butter anyway.
 I would have tried Karen’s margarine version just for fun, but it seems several margarine brands have been reformulated since 2006, so even if I had used margarine I probably wouldn’t have had the same results as Karen.

-The final recipe in this tasting was Cinnamon Rolls III, the recipe from Allrecipes that calls for half a pack of pudding mix and is supposed to be similar to Cinnabon.
+The final recipe was Cinnamon Rolls III, a recipe from Allrecipes that calls for half a pack of pudding mix and is supposed to be similar to Cinnabon.
 Maybe I was just burned out on cinnamon rolls by this point, but I wasn’t overly impressed.
 The pudding mix softened the dough somewhat and gave the rolls a nice color, but I don’t think these were any better than the rolls without pudding mix.
 The cream cheese icing in this recipe was better than the icing in the previous one, so if you want to stick with cream cheese icing, go with this one and use it on whatever roll you choose.

 The winner of this experiment was Karen’s “Sin” Amon Rolls made with butter.
-The recipe calls for all-purpose flour, but I think these would be even better with bread flour, and I would use a regular vanilla icing (as in the Classic Cinnamon Rolls recipe) or the cream cheese icing from the third recipe.
+The recipe calls for all-purpose flour, but I think these would be even better with bread flour.
+Also, I would use a regular vanilla icing (as in the Classic Cinnamon Rolls recipe) or the cream cheese icing from the third recipe.
 It’s funny how sometimes it takes three different recipes to build the perfect cinnamon roll.